 The ITCZ is a central element of Earth's climate, yet understanding its dynamics and anticipating its response to climate change remains a challenge.
 In this work, we have proposed a new perspective on the ITCZ by means of complex network theory.
 We have tested this perspective by analyzing a multi-model ensemble of idealized aquaplanet simulations provided by TRACMIP.
-The main difference between our work and previous considerations of the ITCZ is that our perspective is based on monthlymean anomalies of sea-surface temperature (SST), whereas previous work focused on the relation of the time-averaged ITCZ to time-average SST and atmospheric energy transport, where the time-average can be seasonal, yearly or longer.
+The main difference between our work and previous considerations of the ITCZ is that our perspective is based on monthly-mean anomalies of sea-surface temperature (SST), whereas previous work focused on the relation of the ITCZ to time-average SST and atmospheric energy transport.